tariqs26/yelpcamp-client/README.md

 - [Express Mongo Sanitize](https://www.npmjs.com/package/express-mongo-sanitize) used for sanitizing user-supplied data to prevent MongoDB Operator Injection.
 - [Dotenv](https://www.npmjs.com/package/dotenv) used for storing environment variables.

-### Deployment

-- [Vercel](https://vercel.com/) used for deploying both the frontend and backend.

 ## Notable Features

+- Speedy initial page load times with React Suspense and Lazy loading components.
+- React Router for routing, with protected routes for authenticated users, and NavLinks which prevent the page from reloading, and maintain the active state.
+- Performant and Robust data fetching with React Query, with the ability to cache data and refetch it when needed.
+- Great user experience with Flash messages for feedback, using a custom Context, form validation feedback and skeleton loading components using Bootstrap.
 - RESTful API built with Express, with CRUD operations for campgrounds, reviews and users.
 - User authentication and authorization with Passport, managing user sessions with Express Sessions and storing user data in MongoDB, along with setting up a front-end Context API to manage the global state.
-- React Router for routing, with protected routes for authenticated users, and NavLinks which prevent the page from reloading, and maintain the active state.
-- Speedy initial page load times with React Suspense and Lazy loading components.
-- Great user experience with Flash messages for feedback, using a custom Context, form validation feedback and skeleton loading components using Bootstrap.
-- Performant and Robust data fetching with React Query, with the ability to cache data and refetch it when needed.

 ## Features to be implemented